bbe2/Overview/README.md

 --

 - 👋 Hi, I’m bbe adjunct instructor computer science
-- 👋 in 2Q22 I began proving myself as a content writer for a large company
+- 👋 in 2Q22 I began proving myself as a content writer for a large company interested
-- 👋👋👋       interested in mindfully and meaningfully
+- 👋👋👋       ... in mindfully and meaningfully
-- 👋👋👋        changing the world as we know it.
+- 👋👋👋       ... changing the world as we know it.
-- 👋👋  I am very grateful for this opportunity and chance
+- 👋👋  I am very grateful to be part of this team
-- 👋  to illustrate and further hone my skill sets
+- 👋  and terribly excited to illustrate my skills and help youth build sustainability in their family
 -
-- 👀  content and technical writer, research enthuasiat, robust data science training, value ongoing training in R
+- 👀  me? content and technical writer, research enthuasiat, robust data science training, value ongoing training in R
+- 👀  me? building deep evidence and paradigm for a terminal degree

 - 👀 I’m interested in ... advancing health equity for marginalized youth + expanding life learning and skills through tech
 - I have helped over 20 individuals personally through coaching and tutoring with one who got their GED